 To set up a revenue generated by campaigns report, be sure to group closed deals according to their sources.
 Then, compare results visually in a bar chart, for example.

-Everyone knows the importance of good customer service.
+Everyone knows the importance of customer satisfaction.
 Simply put, happy customers are more likely to return and do business with your clients again versus upset customers.

-So, monitoring things like client calls can give a window into areas where your clients can improve their sales or customer service processes.
+So, monitoring things like client calls opens new opportunities in areas where your clients should improve customer satisfaction with a focus on their sales or customer service processes.

-By preparing call tracking reports with CRM data, you measure metrics such as:
+By preparing call tracking reports with data from their customer relationship management tool, you measure metrics such as:

 Talk time (the average time an employee spends on calls with customers)